vsrinivas/fuchsia/docs/fidl/language.md

 #### Comments

-FIDL supports C-style single-line and multiline comments.
+FIDL supports C++-style comments.
+These go from `//` to the end of the line.
 They may contain UTF-8 content (which is of course ignored).

 ```
-// this is a single-line comment
+// this is a comment

-/* this is a multi-
- * line comment */
+struct Foo { // so is this
+    int32 f; // and this
+}; // last one!
 ```

 #### Document Comments